Tough Questions And Real Drinks: YES or NO | Isabel Brown

 A lot of the time he doesn't want to be.

-But um, it's that distortion that I think has really eroded masculinity in such really devastating ways in our society and why women have the ick factor to bring things together.
+But it's that distortion that I think has really eroded masculinity in such really devastating ways in our society and why women have the ick factor to bring things together.

-Yes, no, I think you're right, because you're you're obviously right.
+Yes, no, I think you're right.

-If a man, I and I do think it's basically that's the only circumstance, which is if a man is leading your family into grave mortal sin, you you have an obligation to say, like, no, no, no, you know, uh uh uh the king's loyal subject, but God's first.
+If a man, and I do think it's basically that's the only circumstance, which is if a man is leading your family into grave mortal sin, you have an obligation to say like, no, no, no.

-Um but uh short of that, yeah, the guy's the head of the household, and the husband rather is the head of the household.
+But short of that, yeah, the guy's the head of the household.

-We're debating whatever the subject was.
+We were debating whatever the subject was.

 What do you want to do?

-I mean, I think uh hey Mike, uh you're the head of the household, right?
+Hey, Mac, you're the head of the household, right?

-You go girl.
+You go, girl.

-Yeah, and she and I was like, you're right, you're right.
+And I was like, you're right.

 I'm being a huge whim here.

-Like I need, you're right.
+Like, I need, you're right.

 I need to just make, I don't want to make a decision on whatever it is, like Chinese food or Indian food or whatever, but I have to.